All Episodes

 It's time to start keeping them.

-Uh, you know, Obamacare wiped out most of the good welfare reform from the nineties.
+You know, Obamacare wiped out most of the good welfare reform from the 90s, but we had welfare reform put back in.

-It had eighty nine billion in legitimate cuts.
+It had $89 billion in legitimate cuts.

 There was a bunch of good stuff.

-Uh, when if you have a million dollars in property, you can't draw welfare food stamps.
+And if you have a million dollars in property, you can't draw welfare food stamps.

-Uh just just hold that actually look for a job.
+Actually, look for a job.

-The United States government spends about a fifth of a billion dollars every hour that it doesn't have.
+Right now, the United States government spends about a fifth of a billion dollars every hour that it doesn't have.

-So that's like uh spending uh weeks and months negotiating a day's saving uh uh and that is one of the problems here.
+So that's like spending weeks and months negotiating a day's saving.

 We'll pick that up with the congressman when we return.

-Yes, Rushback Tuesday for the big Iowa caucus day.
+Yes, rush back Tuesday for the big Iowa caucus day.

-He'll be here live running on ethanol.
+He'll be here live, running on ethanol.

-Very grateful uh for that.
+Very grateful for that.

 This is the kind of radical reform.

-They're gonna be begging.
+They're going to be begging.

-Uh well metaphorically speaking, you're exactly right.
+Well, metaphorically speaking, you're exactly right.

-You you go down the roster of the Republicans in Congress uh in the House, you got a great bunch of people there.
+You go down the roster of the Republicans in Congress in the House.

-However that happened, when the speaker came to our conference, people were going, uh-uh, now is the time to take a stand.
+However that happened, when the Speaker came to our conference, people were going, uh-uh, now is the time to take a stand.

 We have gone a full year.